Charles Murphy (hedge fund manager)

-Charles W. Murphy (April 5, 1961 – March 27, 2017) was an American investor and hedge fund manager and has been referred to in media reports as a "financial guru".
+Charles W. Murphy (March 23, 1961 – March 27, 2017) was an American investor and hedge fund manager and has been referred to in media reports as a "financial guru".

 Early life and education

-Charles W. Murphy was born on July 5, 1961, to a middle-class New York family.
+Charles W. Murphy was born on March 23, 1961, to a middle-class New York family.
 He grew up in New York City and attended Hunter Elementary School and Stuyvesant High School.
-He graduated with a B.A. from Columbia University, where he was a member of the starting varsity crew team, earned a law degree from Harvard University, and an MBA from the Massachusetts Institute of Technology.
+He graduated with a B.A. from Columbia University, where he was a member of the starting varsity crew team, earned a Juris Doctor degree from Harvard University, and an MBA from the Massachusetts Institute of Technology.

 Career

 Murphy began his career at Goldman Sachs (1985–1990) then joined Morgan Stanley as a managing director in the Financial Institutions Group (1990–2000).
 After ten years at Morgan Stanley he moved to London where he led the Financial Institutions Group at Deutsche Bank (2001–2005) and then at Credit Suisse (2005–2007).

 Murphy also worked at Fairfield Greenwich, which had invested more than $7 billion in the notorious Madoff Ponzi scheme.
 Murphy was unaware the firm was being victimized by Madoff.
 Murphy joined investment firm Paulson & Co. in 2009.
 He rose to the level of Partner.
 While there, he led many successful investments, including help organize the firm's activist push to break up American International Group.